“Why does your investment portfolio run into 10 pages? Any specific reason?”

 - They start SIPs in 13 funds under the pretext of “since the amount I want to invest is large, I need more funds, right?.”

 - An HNI Golfs on weekends, rubs shoulders with the high and mighty and comes ‘tipped’ with “privy” info on the next big fall in the stock markets, Brexit, Grexit, FIIs, interest rate, the RBI governor – oh yeah!.
 As soon as they return, they call their advisor to tell about the tips they have come to know and ask “Should we exit stocks/mutual funds?
 Profit booking?”
-(Here’s the real Insider for you!)
+(You actually need the Lighthouse!)

 - Goal planning seems archaic to them.
 “Let’s just grow the investments” is the only goal they believe in.